sofiatam/Assignment02/README.md

 - Sponsored results distort actual search results
 - Certain site features are difficult to find

 For my usability test, I performed it in my dorm using my personal laptop.
 I used ActivePresenter to record my usability test.
 The session recorded the screen, me and the user, and audio.
 This usability test is a pilot test, and my roommate was the user.

 The process of the usability test was as follows:
+- Intro
 - Background questions
 - Previous experience questions
 - Pre-test questions